rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/workloads/_index.md

 ---
-title: Kubernetes Workloads and Pods
+title: "Kubernetes Workloads and Pods"
-description: Learn about the two constructs with which you can build any complex containerized application in Kubernetes: Kubernetes workloads and pods
+description: "Learn about the two constructs with which you can build any complex containerized application in Kubernetes: Kubernetes workloads and pods"
 weight: 3025
 aliases:
   - /rancher/v2.x/en/concepts/workloads/